Idempotency

 A safe retry pattern starts before the HTTP request is sent.
 First create your own local job record, then generate an idempotency key, then send the Mailrith request with that key.

 If the request succeeds, store Mailrith's returned job ID beside your own job record.
-If the request times out, retry with the same key and same request body.
-If Mailrith already created the job, it can return the original response.
+If the request times out, retry with the same key and the same request body.
+If Mailrith already created the job, Mailrith can return the original response.

-If you change the payload after a failed attempt, create a new idempotency key.
+If you change the payload after a failed attempt, create a new idempotency key before retrying.
 A changed payload is no longer the same logical job.

 - Good key examples: `import_2026_04_25_crm_001`, a UUID, or your own queue job ID.